hesam4g/p4-arp/README.md

 If `hdr.arp.tpa` matches to an entry in `arp_table`, it means the required information is available for the host having `hdr.arp.tpa` IP address.

-The action to response is `arp_process` which works as follow:
+The action `arp_process` handles the ARP requests and set reply's header, and send the packet back to the port it came from:
 ```
 action arp_process (ip4Addr_t target_ip, macAddr_t target_mac)
 {